Rob Wittman: 2008

 Wittman was elected to his first full term, defeating Democratic nominee Bill Day and Libertarian Nathan Larson.

 2010

 Wittman was reelected, defeating Democratic nominee Krystal Ball and Independent Green candidate Gail Parker.

 2012

 Wittman was reelected, defeating Democratic nominee Adam Cook and Independent Green candidate Gail Parker.

 2014

 Wittman defeated Democratic nominee Norm Mosher, Libertarian Xavian Draper, and Independent Green Gail Parker.

 2016

 Wittman defeated Democratic nominee Matt Rowe and Independent Green candidate Gail Parker.

 2018

 Wittman defeated Democratic nominee Vangie Williams.
 With the Republicans losing their remaining seat based in the Washington suburbs, as well as seats in Hampton Roads and the Richmond suburbs, Wittman was left as the only Republican holding a seat east of Charlottesville.

 2020

 Wittman defeated Democratic nominee Qasim Rashid.

 2022

 Wittman defeated Democratic nominee Herb Jones and Independent David Foster.

+2024

+Wittman defeated Democratic nominee Leslie Mehta.

 Electoral history

 Personal life

-Wittman is a member of St. James Episcopal Church in Montross.
+Wittman is an Episcopalian and a member of St. James Episcopal Church in Montross.
+He is married and has two children.